polirritmico/telescope-lazy-plugins.nvim/README.md

   lazy_config = vim.fn.stdpath("config") .. "/lua/config/lazy.lua", -- This must be a valid path to the file containing the lazy opts and setup() call. name_only = true, -- match only the `repo_name`, false to match the full `account/repo_name`.
-  show_disabled = true, -- also show disabled plugins from the Lazy spec. custom_entries = {}, ---@type table<LazyPluginsCustomEntry> Table to pass custom entries to the picker. live_grep = {}, -- Opts to pass into `live_grep`.
+  show_disabled = true, -- also show disabled plugins from the Lazy spec. config_viewer = "float", -- How to open the plugin config. custom_entries = {}, ---@type table<LazyPluginsCustomEntry> Table to pass custom entries to the picker. live_grep = {}, -- Opts to pass into `live_grep`.
 Check `:h telescope.builtin.live_grep`.
   ignore_imports = {}, -- Add imports you want to ignore, e.g., "lazyvim.plugins".